supertestnet/epic_poetry_club/_posts/2026-07-08-timeline-of-great-english-epics.md

 ## 1800s
 - The Earthly Paradise by William Morris
 - The Life of Jason by William Morris
+- The Lay of the Last Minstrel by Sir Walter Scott
 - The Wanderings of Oisin by William Butler Yeats

 ## 1900s